September 23, 2019

 But by presenting it to you in this way, with short-term thinking and child-like impulsiveness on one side, and self-assured, long-term thinking and powerful wealth-building on the other side, you can better choose which road is a better fit for the life you’re trying to create.

-This is a massive opportunity.
-Because if so much common spending these days is optional as I’m suggesting, then we have the power to opt-out, and instead use that cash wisely to create a financially strong future for ourselves.
+But this isn’t a lecture about spending.
+What I’m pointing out is our massive opportunity.
+Because if so much common spending these days is optional as I’m suggesting, then we have the power to get this under control, and use a good portion of our cash to create a financially strong future for ourselves.

-Don’t spend money on crap you don’t need.
+We spend too much money on crap we don’t need.
 And what you actually need is far less than what you think you need.

-More important than the numbers, are the additional years of freedom you attain by understanding this stuff and becoming financially independent faster.
+More important than the numbers, are the additional years of freedom you attain by being aware of this stuff and becoming financially independent faster.

 I’m not saying don’t have a nice place to live.
 And I’m not saying don’t buy technology, or clothes, or eat out.
 What I’m saying is, you can comfortably dial that shit down a bit, still live a great life and end up in a drastically better financial position.

-I’ve noticed a few things over the years, and some of you may share this experience too.
+I’ve noticed something over the years (you may have too).
 Apparently if you use something for longer than a year, something incredible happens…

 Clothes don’t disintegrate.
 The car doesn’t burst into flames.
 Kitchen cupboards don’t fall off.
 The phone still swipes and texts.
 Those shoes still cover your feet.
 And you definitely won’t suffer from a good supply of home-cooked food.

-And I don’t mean when it’s not as good anymore and has seen better days.
+Try an experiment.
+For the items you currently own, make a decision that you’ll only replace it when it no longer works.
+And I don’t mean when it’s not as good and has seen better days.
 I mean when it’s no longer physically possible to use it.